630 khz, 1000 watts 1961 - 1967

 The only radio or television job I’ve never done is Sales.

-I remained at CKOV, rising to the post of Chief Announcer and left in April of 1967 to move to Lethbridge, Alberta.
+I remained at CKOV, rising to the post of Chief Announcer and left in April of 1967 to move to Above is the Logo for CKOV after CJOV-FM went on-air.

 A Reception Verification Card